aureus-group/DOCOclient/README.md

 Consider the following example.
 A proposal document for the supply and installation of a winch system at a boat ramp would include details regarding the maximum weight of a boat, the angle and length of the ramp, the tides, etc. Based on this information an appropriate winch, pulleys, and cable can be proposed.
 By entering the inputs in a spreadsheet, the spreadsheet software can calculate which equipment is suitable for the job.
 Those requirements can then be incorporated in the proposal document.

+For new revisions of a document, you can simply (copy the spreadsheet and) update the values, without having to re-enter all data.
+Also, the spreadsheet format keeps all relevant data together for quick referencing.
+This prevents you from scrolling through pages of documentation in order to find the detail you are looking for.

 ## Ingredients
 The recipe-centric approach that DOCO takes, recognises that every document across your organisation contains parts that are similar.
 Think of a contractual details, a disclaimer notice, a page outlining contact details of stakeholders inside a project.
 By defining those document parts only once, it allows you to not only re-use them but also to update them in a single location.